kamilfranek/kamilfranek.github.io/_posts/2018-08-24-how-to-redesign-your-income-statement.md

 You can look at Income statement at different levels:

 * **Company**: I will use this approach in my examples because that data is publicly available.
-But I believe there are better use cases within business analytics
+However, I believe there are better use cases within business analytics.
 * **Regions**: Compare income statement for different countries or regions based on how your business is organized
 * **Customer segments**: Use it to have an overview of the profitability of different customers segments.
 * **Key Customers**: For more significant customers that make junk of your revenues, it makes sense to look at TOP X of them individually.